fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.8.7 =

+* Developer: New `gdoc_query` filter lets you hook into the Google Visuaization API queries supplied in the `query` attribute of the shortcode.
+Useful for dynamically generating queries for pre-processing, such as `SELECT`ing only rows referencing the current WordPress user by username or other identification.

 = Version 0.8.6 =